seanrreid/ccs_curriculim_hub/docs/cohorts/cohort17/lectures/week8/day4/EXERCISES.md

 :::info

-The columns wull store the following data
+The columns will store the following data

 - Title
 - Original URL